-Learn How To Make Dahi Ke Kabab | Yogurt Kebab | Dahi Kebab is a very unusual Indian appetizer, starter or snack recipe.
+Learn How To Make Dahi Ke Kabab | Yogurt Kebab | Dahi Kebab recipe with a video tutorial.
+Dahi Kebab is a very unusual Indian appetizer, starter or snack recipe.
 These kebabs are made using hung curd, which is basically the strained thick yogurt, or strained Greek yogurt.
 Making them is effortless and quick.

-It was supposed to be a bright Monday morning, well at least that’s what I was supposing.
+It was supposed to be a bright morning, well at least that’s what I was supposing.
 However, the climate chose to turn to dark, cold and gray.

-Yogurt Kebab for real?
 Have you heard about these Kababs?
 If yes, then you know how rich and dreamy these kebabs are.
 Correct?
 But if you haven’t heard about these, then I also know how you feel.
 Because I had the same kind of feeling when I first ate these kebabs in a restaurant in India many years ago.

 And to find out about all these how’s I had to order these kababs.
 So, I did that.
 And when these Kebabs came to our table they looked as delicious as any other kabab.
 As soon as I had my first bite, I discovered that these were rich, creamy, and velvety.
 The blend of thick strained yogurt and spices were a match made in heaven.
 Spices did not dilute the native succulent taste of yogurt.
 They were crisp on the outside and super soft, creamy and velvety from inside.
 And the wonderful crunchy texture of onions and nuts gave a great contrast to these.

-So, as I stated, these really delicate and delish vegetarian kebabs were made from hung curd.
+Dahi Kabab are silky, delicate, soft, and delish vegetarian kebabs were made from hung curd.
 Here’s how to make hung curd.
 The Greek yogurt or any other thick yogurt is hung for about 8 hours and as a result, you get really thick yogurt which is almost similar to paneer (Indian cottage cheese).
 But it tastes a lot different than paneer or any other cheese.

 So let’s learn how to make classic Mughali Dahi Ke Kebab in this video recipe I have shared today.